shbhrsaha/shbhrsaha.github.io/_posts/2014-06-02-career-advice.md

 | Enjoyment    |                 |                  | Y             |

 <br />
-Early in life you value the experiences you gain, the things you learn.
+Early in life you value the experiences you gain and the things you learn.
 As you settle down to grow a family, compensation becomes more important.
 Finally, by the end of your career, you seek some personal fulfilment by doing work that's truly enjoyable.
 This evolution can all take place in the same job throughout your life.
 Alternatively, you might consider changing jobs to keep up with your values as they evolve.

 I want to touch on one more example of values that people hold.
-Work-family balance is a topic that's often discussed under career values.
+Work-family balance is often discussed under career values.
 How much should you value career development?
 How much should you value time with your family?

 I think Vic Gundotra, former VP of Social at Google, offered an interesting perspective.
 The way Vic sees it: instead of trying to "balance" work and family, first decide what you _cannot_ sacrifice.
 Whether it's attending each of your daughter's soccer games or having dinner with your family every night, decide what are those things you _have_ to do.
 Then, avoid sacrificing those few things at all cost.